All Episodes

 Good morning.

-How you are good afternoon in this case.
+Or good afternoon in this case?

 Or whatever it might be.

-Yeah, I'm I'm doing fine.
+Yeah, I'm doing fine.

 I hope you are.

-Uh I got a little point to make about the taxes.
+I got a little point to make about the taxes.

-Uh we We've talked about the increasing uh cost per gallon of gasoline and the and the percentage increase and the revenue that the states have been getting, especially the states, the federal government's a flat tax on gas.
+We've talked about the increasing cost per gallon of gasoline and the percentage increase and the revenue that the states have been getting, especially the states.

-Every time crude oil goes up, that stuff goes up exponentially, and it fluctuates very, very slowly.
+Every time crude oil goes up, that stuff goes up exponentially and it fluctuates very, very slowly.

 So when it goes up, it stays up usually.

-So this summer's paving season that we're gonna be getting into when you see all the highway construction and the orange cones.
+So this summer's paving season that we're going to be getting into when you see all the highway construction and the orange cones, it's going to cost the states a whole lot more money.

 In my case, in the state of Pennsylvania, we have townships.

-Now it's up over eighty, ninety dollars a ton in the span of uh less than thirteen years, it doubled in price.
+Now it's up over $80,000, $90 a ton in the span of less than 13 years.

 Interesting.

-As much as we hate the orange cones and all of that, first of all, our roads are in terrible shape for being the home of the automobile, Motown, the motor city, um uh and uh so we're gonna get the roads fixed, but we're gonna put a lot of people to work.
+As much as we hate the orange cones and all of that, first of all, our roads are in terrible shape for being the home of the automobile, Motown, the Motor City.

-And so we look forward to that, but uh you're right, figuring in the cost of asphalt if these fuel prices stay high, and it appears they'll actually go higher this summer.
+But you're right, figuring in the cost of asphalt if these fuel prices stay high, and it appears they'll actually go higher this summer.

-Then that's uh that's an angle we hadn't even thought about, Dave.
+And that's an angle we hadn't even thought about, Dave.

-It's it's gonna be huge.
+It's going to be huge.

 No, maybe not.

-Uh Dave, I appreciate that.
+Dave, I appreciate that.

-Thanks, uh thanks very much.
+Thanks very much.

-Governor Mitt Romney uh talking about what he has done in his state, uh, and uh there are a lot of people embracing it and keeping an eye on it uh with universal health care, Heritage Foundation, conservative, working side by side with uh Ted Kennedy, Senator Ted Kennedy, not conservative, and Mitt Romney's brought them all together.
+And there are a lot of people embracing it and keeping an eye on it with Universal Healthcare, Heritage Foundation, conservative, working side by side with Ted Kennedy, Senator Ted Kennedy, not conservative.

 It is affecting all of our companies, all of our employers, and it is not something they can necessarily do anything about.